cuthbertLab/music21/buildDoc/rst/overviewPostTonal.rst

 Overview: Post-Tonal Tools
 =============================================

 The music21 toolkit features many tools for analyzing and creating music within a post-tonal context.
-A Chord can be identified as a Forte class, a list of pitch class can be used to create a 12-tone matrix, and many other anaystical tools are available.
+A :class:`~music21.chord.Chord` can be identified as a Forte class, a list of pitch classes can be used to create a 12-tone matrix, and many other anaytical tools are available.

-For complete documentation on post-tonal tools, see the many methods in :class:`~music21.chord.Chord` as well as the objects in :ref:`moduleSerial` such as :class:`~music21.serial.TwelveToneMatrix`, :class:`~music21.serial.TwelveToneRow`, and the many twelve tone rows defined in :attr:`~music21.serial.vienneseRows`.
+For complete documentation on post-tonal tools, see the many methods in :class:`~music21.chord.Chord` as well as the objects in :ref:`moduleSerial`, such as :class:`~music21.serial.TwelveToneMatrix`, :class:`~music21.serial.TwelveToneRow`, and the many twelve tone rows defined in :attr:`~music21.serial.vienneseRows`.

 Pitches as Pitch Classes
 --------------------------

-Any music21 :class:`~music21.pitch.Pitch`, or a  :class:`~music21.note.Note` containing Pitch, can be expressed as pitch class integer using the :attr:`~music21.pitch.Pitch.pitchClass` and :attr:`~music21.pitch.Pitch.pitchClassString` properties.
+Any music21 :class:`~music21.pitch.Pitch`, or a  :class:`~music21.note.Note` containing Pitch, can be expressed as pitch class integers using the :attr:`~music21.pitch.Pitch.pitchClass` and :attr:`~music21.pitch.Pitch.pitchClassString` properties.

 In the following example, the :func:`~music21.corpus.base.parseWork` function is used to create a :class:`~music21.stream.Score` object.
 The :attr:`~music21.base.Music21Object.id` attribute of each contained :class:`~music21.stream.Part` is presented in a list.